Château de la Motte: Resistance

 Chateau de la Motte was an arms depot for the Resistance, but its discovery by the Nazis led to local mayor Emile Buffon being accused of collaboration and assassinated.

 On the day of the mayor's assassination, 16 July, just before dawn, a German Messerschmitt Bf 109 fighter crashed into the large pond at Château de la Motte, killing pilot Haibt Oswald.
 In that same dogfight, Canadian Michael O'Kelly was a casualty from Britain's Royal Air Force.
 He is the only Allied soldier in the graveyard at Écouché.

-The Allies under General George Patton approached from the south, but the German occupiers continued local oppression, by managing a withdrawal across the Rhine to mount a final defense.
+The Allies under General George S. Patton approached from the south, but the German occupiers continued local oppression, by managing a withdrawal across the Rhine to mount a final defense.

 After finding the arms depot, the Germans occupied the chateau with soldiers living in the farmhouse and officers in the main house.
 The Germans installed a bakery on the chateau farm grounds.

 Noel continued distributing rationing coupons for several years after the war, as shortages continued.
 Noel's son and some of the female employees followed the Allied armies into Germany.
 The girls' school closed and the schoolmistress left, to rejoin her German boyfriend in Germany.